 Below you will find a list of airports most convenient for a trip to Grand Canyon, listed in order of distance.
-For each airport we give useful links for further information on the airport, as well as flight and rental car bookings.
-These links already have the destination airport selected for your convenience.
+For each airport we provide direct links to browse available flights and cars.
 For price searches, simply enter your origin and dates.

 Flagstaff Pulliam Airport (FLG)

 Located in Flagstaff, Arizona, 85 miles by car to Grand Canyon (South Rim)

 Located in Phoenix, Arizona, 228 miles by car to Grand Canyon (South Rim)